-Applications without Seat Lift Feature
+Applications with Seat Lift Feature

-The wiring diagram presented in Figure 3a shows a typical installation for applications such as sweeper/scrubbers, which do not include a seat lift feature.
+The wiring diagram presented in Figure 3a shows a typical installation for applications with the seat lift feature.
 This installation includes a single-ended, 3-wire $5k\Omega$ potentiometer throttle, which is used with a reverse switch.
 With a wigwag throttle, a reverse switch is not used and Pin 17 is left unconnected.